 CAR-T, while being slightly more recent than treatments such as chemo, has proven to be successful in treating blood cancers in over 30,000 patients to date.
 At a high level, CAR-T works by collecting T-cells from the patient, genetically modifying them, and then infusing them back into the patient to bind to and attack the existing cancer cells.
 While this therapy is typically used in blood cancers, it’s being studied to potentially be used to treat other forms of cancer.

-Hem-onc patients are generally known to be at a greater risk for developing a secondary primary malignancy (or a second cancer that develops in a person already diagnosed with and treated for cancer), which is partially attributable to their previous exposure to cytotoxic chemotherapy.
+Hem-onc patients are generally known to be at a greater risk for developing a second primary malignancy (or a second cancer that develops in a person already diagnosed with and treated for cancer), which is partially attributable to their previous exposure to cytotoxic chemotherapy.
 Recently, the FDA had become aware of and further investigated 22 patients who received CAR-T therapy and subsequently developed T-cell lymphomas1.

-In partnership with Eddie Cliff, MBBS, MPH (Peter MacCallum Cancer Centre), David Russler-Germain, MD, PhD (Siteman Cancer Center, WUSTL), Kai Rejeski, MD (LMU University Hospital, Munich), and Aaron Kesselheim, MD, JD, MPH (Harvard Medical School), Medidata and collaborators sought to further quantify this incidence of developing secondary primary malignancies.
-Medidata leveraged aggregated data from trials run on the Medidata platform and found that of the >1500 patients analyzed, the rate at which patients developed secondary primary malignancies was 2.45% per patient-year.
+In partnership with Eddie Cliff, MBBS, MPH (Peter MacCallum Cancer Centre), David Russler-Germain, MD, PhD (Siteman Cancer Center, WUSTL), Kai Rejeski, MD (LMU University Hospital, Munich), and Aaron Kesselheim, MD, JD, MPH (Harvard Medical School), Medidata and collaborators sought to further quantify this incidence of developing second primary malignancies.
+Medidata leveraged aggregated data from trials run on the Medidata platform and found that of the >1500 patients analyzed, the rate at which patients developed second primary malignancies was 2.45% per patient-year.
 This is comparable to previous data on lymphoma patients treated with other cell therapies, like autologous or allogeneic stem cell transplants.

 While it’s important for the FDA, physicians, and patients to understand the risk of any cancer treatment, it’s equally important that any risk is contextualized and weighed against the potential positive outcomes and alternative treatment options.
 CAR-T has proven to be a life-saving therapy for many individuals who have been diagnosed with blood cancer.
 While the risk of developing a secondary malignancy exists, our collaborative research demonstrates that it puts patients at no greater risk than other cellular therapies.